rgrannell1/kea/BUGS.md

 - [] #26 get does not work with xFixDefaults.
 Figure out why.

+- [ ] #26 implement autopartial, in a completely reliable way.

+- [ ] #27 implement pattern matching (see core.match documentation), spend up to 500 lines for version 0.1.

 ### Done:

 - [x] #1 xLines and related function '' == character(0)?
 This may be wrong.